New Features in PERMAS Version 16

-The new Version 14 of PERMAS is the result of about 24 months development work.
+The new Version 16 of PERMAS is the result of about 24 months of development work.

 For a complete and detailed overview on changes, a Software Release Note

 Great effort has been spent in the past years to provide with VisPER (i.e. Visual PERMAS) a dedicated tool to improve pre- and post-processing for special PERMAS functions.
-The third regular VisPER Version 3 is released at the same time as PERMAS Version 14.
+The fourth regular VisPER Version 5 is released at the same time as PERMAS Version 16.

-- PERMAS V14 offers again improved computing performance:
+- PERMAS V16 offers again improved computing performance:

 - Major extensions